-Applications are submitted directly to selective high schools, using a downloadable application form which is available below when applications are open.
-Applications for entry to years 8 to 12 in 2019 are now closed.
+Applications are submitted directly to selective high schools, using the downloadable application form (PDF 123.48KB) which is available while applications are open.
 Applications for entry in 2020 will open on 21 June 2019 and close on 26 July 2019.

 You can apply to up to three selective high schools.
 See the school websites or contact the school to find out about specific assessment requirements and selection criteria for entry to Years 8 to 12.